 Bullfighting – More Than Clowning Around

 You can’t miss bullfighters with their face paint, baggy pants and entertaining antics.
 They’re talented and funny, but their main job is to save cowboys’ lives.
-Bullfighters are sometimes referred to as rodeo clowns and spring into action any time a bull throws a cowboy to divert the animal’s attention away from the rider.
+Bullfighters are sometimes called rodeo clowns and spring into action whenever a bull throws a cowboy to divert the animal’s attention away from the rider.

 These athletes understand the psychology behind bullfighting, taking time to study the individual animals and the cowboys who ride them.
-Bullfighters are able to prevent threatening situations from becoming dangerous – often without the audience realizing the risk involved.
+Bullfighters can often prevent threatening situations from becoming dangerous – without the audience realizing the risk involved.
 It’s all part of their job.

 Team Wyoming Rodeo Program

 As The Cowboy State, Wyoming sponsors professional cowboys and cowgirls as part of Team Wyoming.
-The team, which includes professional and collegiate athletes, reinforces the continuation of the sport while also promoting Wyoming and its cowboy heritage.
+The team, which includes professional and collegiate athletes, reinforces the sport’s continuation while promoting Wyoming and its cowboy heritage.
 Team Wyoming includes PRCA and WPRA members who have qualified for or participated in the Wrangler National Finals Rodeo in Las Vegas within the past five years.

 For more on rodeo events and scoring, check out the Rodeo Rules Made Simple, videos created by Cheyenne Frontier Days.